wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Certification in Kubernetes

 On November 8, 2016 CNCF announced their
-<a target="_blank" href="https://www.cncf.io/certification/expert/">3-hour task-based Certified Kubernetes Administrator (CKA)</a> and 2-hour Application Developer (CKAD) exams.
+<a target="_blank" href="https://www.cncf.io/certification/expert/">3-hour task-based Certified Kubernetes Administrator (CKA)</a> and 2-hour Kubernetes Application Developer (CKAD) exams.

+CNCF is part of the Linux Foundation, so...

 1. Get an account (Linux Foundation credentials ) at <a target="_blank" href="https://identity.linuxfoundation.org/">https://identity.linuxfoundation.org</a>.

-   CNCF is part of the Linux Foundation.
    It's a non-profit organization, thus the ".org".

+2. Login to <a target="_blank" href="https://linuxfoundation.org/">https://linuxfoundation.org</a> and join as a member for a $100 discount toward certifications.
+3. Go to <a target="_blank" href="https://training.linuxfoundation.org/linux-courses/system-administration-training/kubernetes-fundamentals">https://training.linuxfoundation.org/linux-courses/system-administration-training/kubernetes-fundamentals</a> and pay for the $300 exam or for $199 more take their class.

-2. Use your Linux Foundation credentials to sign-in at <a target="_blank" href="https://www.examslocal.com/">examslocal.com</a>, and select either or both of two exams from CNCF:
+4. Use your Linux Foundation credentials to sign-in at <a target="_blank" href="https://www.examslocal.com/">examslocal.com</a>, and select either or both of two exams from CNCF:

    * Linux Foundation : Certified Kubernetes Administrator (CKA)  -  English
    * Linux Foundation : Certified Kubernetes Application Developer (CKAD)  -  English
    <br /><br />
-3. Click "Or Sign In With" tab and select "Sign in for exams powered by the Linux Foundation".
+5. Click "Or Sign In With" tab and select "Sign in for exams powered by the Linux Foundation".

-4. Log in using your preferred account.
+6. Log in using your preferred account.

-5. Click "Handbook link" to download it.
+7. Click "Handbook link" to download it.
-6. Select the date, then click OK.
+8. Select the date, then click OK.
-7. Register for it.
-Each costs $300 on a credit card.

-8. Take the 180 minute exam <a target="_blank" href="http://www.examslocal.com/linuxfoundation/"> at home</a> using the Chrome extension from "Innovative Exams", which uses your laptop camera and microphone watching you use a virtual Ubuntu machine.
+9. Setup your home computer to take the exam <a target="_blank" href="http://www.examslocal.com/linuxfoundation/"> at home</a> using the Chrome extension from "Innovative Exams", which uses your laptop camera and microphone watching you use a virtual Ubuntu machine.
+10. Take the 180 minute exam

    No multiple choice questions.

+   PROTIP: The Linux Foundation exam focuses on "pure" commands only and excludes add-ons such as OpenStack.

 ### Support in clouds